At Andrew Brown Jr. funeral, Al Sharpton accuses officials of 'con game' in delaying video release

 - Oops!Something went wrong.Please try again later.

-The Rev. Al Sharpton delivered a fiery eulogy at the funeral of Andrew Brown Jr. in Elizabeth City, N.C., on Monday, calling on police to release the body camera footage of his death.
+The Rev. Al Sharpton delivered a fiery eulogy at the funeral of Andrew Brown Jr. in Elizabeth City, N.C., on Monday, and called on police to release the body camera footage of his death.

 Sharpton accused officials of subterfuge in refusing to release full videos of the shooting.